Lukoh/Fyber_challenge_android/README.md

 - expandable fragments

 #New Feature
-The preformance of SlidingDrawe has been improved very efficiently.
+The performance of SlidingDrawe has been improved very efficiently.
 That is, Offer slides, transitions between one entire screen to another,  result in higher performance.
 The new functions for deleting an item on the list(Offer) has been applied.
 It's run by the swipe action.
 Please return null in [createItemTouchHelperToRecyclerView](https://github.com/Lukoh/Fyber_challenge_android/blob/master/app/src/main/java/com/goforer/base/ui/fragment/RecyclerFragment.java) method if a user don't want to attach the function of removing an item to the fragment which is derived from [RecyclerFragment](https://github.com/Lukoh/Fyber_challenge_android/blob/master/app/src/main/java/com/goforer/base/ui/fragment/RecyclerFragment.java) like below example: